ROCm/rocPRIM/docs/index.rst

 rocPRIM is a header-only library that provides HIP parallel primitives.
 The purpose of the library is to provide a set of portable, commonly used, GPU-accelerated parallel primitive algorithms. rocPRIM is written in HIP and has been optimized for AMD's latest discrete GPUs.

-The rocPRIM public repository is located at https://github.com/ROCmSoftwarePlatform/rocPRIM.
+The rocPRIM project is located in https://github.com/ROCm/rocm-libraries/tree/develop/projects/rocprim.

 .. grid:: 2

   .. grid-item-card:: Installation

     * :doc:`rocPRIM prerequisites <install/rocPRIM-prerequisites>`
+    * :doc:`rocPRIM installation overview <install/rocPRIM-install-overview>`
     * :doc:`Install rocPRIM on Linux <install/rocPRIM-build-install-linux>`
     * :doc:`Install rocPRIM on Windows <install/rocPRIM-build-install-windows>`